mwgeurts/tomo_extract/README.md

 * machine: string containing delivered machine name
 * planUID: UID of the plan if parsed from the patient XML, otherwise 'UNKNOWN' if parsed from a transit dose DICOM file
 * detdata: n x detectorRows of uncorrected exit detector data for a delivered static couch DQA plan, where n is the number of projections in the plan
+* tau: tau per projection for each beam (will be one for helical plans)

 Below is an example of how this function is used: